 Although Charlotte offers a number of great winter activities for all ages, the city itself isn't too conducive to skiing.
-Fortunately, Charlotte is not that far from world-class skiing areas in the Blue Ridge Mountains of North Carolina, perfect for a day or weekend trip from the Queen City.
+Fortunately, Charlotte is not that far from world-class skiing areas of North Carolina's Blue Ridge Mountains.
+A ski trip makes the perfect excuse to spend a day or weekend away from the Queen City.

 If you're planning some outdoor family fun this winter in Charlotte, consider booking a room, private lodge, or cabin at one of the fantastic resorts and ski areas of the region, each of which offers guests a variety of winter activities like skiing, snowboarding, ice skating, tubing, and even some guided snowshoe tours.